ts-klassen/qrpc/aws/manual-test.md

 ```

 ## 6) Terminate instance (and delete its root volume)
+The instance will self-terminate after the build.
+Use this only if you need to clean up manually.
 ```bash
 aws ec2 terminate-instances --instance-ids "$INSTANCE_ID"
 aws ec2 wait instance-terminated --instance-ids "$INSTANCE_ID"